dipanshgarg21/AboveandBeyond/README.md

 ---

 ## Contributing & License
 This repository is primarily an academic showcase.
-Feel free to fork it for your own experiments, extend the dashboards, or turn it into a teaching aid.
-When contributing, keep each mini-project self-contained so future students can drop folders into their own coursework with minimal changes.